Flank/mirror-goog-studio-main/profiler/integration-tests/ProfilerTester/README.md

 3. Use the secondary dropdown to select the task to run
 4. Click the "play" button to run the task.
 Observe the profilers in Android Studio
-5. Click the "forward" or "rewind" buttons to swtich to another tasker or profiler
+5. Click the "forward" or "rewind" buttons to switch to another tasker or profiler

 ## Exporting zip for the QA team